Tarzan (2013 film): Production

 Development on the film was announced in August 2010 when Constantin Film acquired animation rights to the Tarzan novels from the estate of author Edgar Rice Burroughs.
-The film's motion capture was shot in the Bavaria Film studio in Munich, and the animation process was done at Ambient Entertainment studios at Hannover.
+The film's performance capture was shot in the Bavaria Film studio in Munich, and the animation process was done at Ambient Entertainment studios at Hannover.
 Director Reinhard Kloos wrote the screen story and screenplay, with uncredited contributions by Jessica Postigo and Yoni Brenner.